markkerry/MEM-Win32App-Builder/README.md

 ## Overview

 Creating win32 apps in Microsoft Endpoint Manager can become quite complex if the app you are installing has multiple install commands, or a custom detection/requirements script.
 And quite often you will have to document the the process and decisions made for use at a later date when updating the package.
-This module will enable you to create a directory structure to help when packaging the app, store information in the `readme.md` file, which can then be stored in source control.
+This module will enable you to create the directory structure to help packaging the app, and store information in the `readme.md` file which can then be stored in source control.

 Module version 0.1.3 contains IntuneWinAppUtil.exe version 6.2107.52.0